Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 ©3DWithUs – Photo: Max Funkner

 In comparison, an easier laser engraving and cutting job, like a coaster, took just 4 hours to complete.
-To cut through a 3mm-thick plywood for the project below, a decorative box with fine detail, would take 12 hours.
-And again, my level in this discipline is of a beginner/intermediate, and maybe there is some tweaking that can be done to achieve the quicker results.
+Cutting through 3mm-thick plywood for the project below, a decorative box with fine detail would take 12 hours.
+Again, my level in this discipline is beginner/intermediate, and maybe some tweaking can be done to achieve quicker results.

 Laser Cut Parts for the Box - 3mm Plywood